 Before Christophe Clébard, he used to make music with other people, as Giorgio Raiban, David Starr, Tucano, Cobra Jaune, Toni Cosmos (written in that order in my notebook).
 He played piano at the age of 6, but he never studied music or anything close to that: "I actually don't know to play music, you see what I mean?"

 Among family photos of random people hanging from walls, the excitement kicks in as I spot a familiar one: that infamous photo frame with a dog from 'On va crever' cover.
 But, then, there is another dog photo in the glass frame leaning on the wall in the corner.
 Same?
 The ears are different!
 Who’s the dog?
 Who knows!
 One is from the flea market, another is a present from a friend.
 In the end, as are most of the things in here.
 The same goes for several metal boxes of various shapes, full of items of all sorts, images of Jesus or photos of people he never met.
 Most different souvenirs - postcards, papers, a candy - reveal only fragments of lives he lived and places he crossed.
 "I move a lot and I lose things across places.
 This way I can keep them with me.
 I think my mind is getting into boxes recently.
 So I buy boxes, I have a lot by now."

 He seems to be well off in Brussels now, living a 'boring' life, looking for a present for his friend's birthday party tonight.

 Contrary to popular belief, he doesn't go out that often, "only sometimes, to see a concert, not as before, getting wasted in techno clubs."

 He also has some plans for future, other than dying in Marseille: "I will probably end Christophe Clébard in 2020.
 After that I might do something else, most likely with other people.
 I have some new stuff coming up with Ernesto.
 It's called Martirio.
-A violent, dark pop."
+Violent, dark pop."